 In the back of the guide is a glossary of sea glass terms, the legend that gave rise to the term “mermaid tears” for sea glass, and a few terms that Paula invented for the glass she finds.
 For example, she uses the term “pebls” for the sea glass pieces she finds because she thinks that “shard is inappropriate for a cute, smooth, rounded piece.”
 Throughout the book are colorful photos of the beautiful pebls that Paula has found.

 The inside back cover has a handy checklist where you can check off all the different pebls that you have in your collection, including a list of over 40 colors, 15 shapes, and extra spaces for those special treasures found only on your own beaches.

-You can grab this pocket-sized book, now in its second edition, in Paula’s Etsy Shop at peblsrock.etsy.com.
+The pocket-sized Peblsrock Pocket Guide to Seaham Sea Glass is now in its fourth edition.
 It’s a great gift, and perfect to keep in your pocket or bag when you’re out hunting for sea glass!